msd495/MLSOLHACKERRANK/README.md

 Hackerrank solution of machine learning is also there.
 Compared different model for mnist data set
 Neural network for mnist data set is there.
+Date prediction is for predicting date where directly you can't apply any algorithm directly.You have to change date format and then apply your model.